Zichen-Fan/zichen-TSWD/dataviz3.md

 Also, the legend says the total acres lost is 24600 acres, marking with blue square, which is the color of the bar.
 This will mislead readers to regard the height of the bar as the percentage of total loss of Houston.
 Besides, the chart uses shining labels and chooses 3D model, making it seems a little messy.

-# wireframe and test the solutions
+# Wireframe and test the solutions
 To improve the problems introduced in the former part, I came up with two solutions.
 One is to seperate the loss as acres and loss as percentage into two chart and put them together sharing one y-axis.
 The left part uses acres as unit while the right part uses percentage.
 In this way, readers can check information more conveniently.
 The other is to draw them in one chart sharing x-axis.
 Bars represent the loss as acres and lines display loss as percentage.
 Use same color in bar (line) and legends (labels) to show its category.

 ![wireframe](https://github.com/Zichen-Fan/zichen-portfolio/blob/master/wireframe.jpg)